 Concurrent with our entering into the lease, Cellectis guaranteed all of our obligations.
 Cellectis’ guarantee of our obligations will terminate at the end of the second consecutive calendar year in which our tangible net worth exceeds $300 million, as determined in accordance with generally accepted accounting principles.
 At a point when Cellectis owns 50 percent or less of our outstanding common stock, we have agreed to indemnify Cellectis for any obligations incurred by Cellectis under its guarantee of our obligations under the lease.

 In December 2018 we consummated a sale-leaseback transaction with a third party to finance equipment.
 The lease has a term of four years and we may add up to $1.1 million of future equipment purchases to the financing agreement.
 We were required to deposit cash into a restricted account in an amount equal to the future rent payments required by the lease.
 At December 31, 2018 this restricted cash totaled $1.4 million.

 Noncancelable future lease commitments are as follows:

-As of December 31, 2019, we have committed to purchase grain from growers and seed from third party producers at dates throughout 2020 and 2021 aggregating $50.9 million based on current commodity futures market prices, other payments to growers and estimated yields per acre.
-This amount is not recorded in the consolidated financial statements because we have not taken delivery of the grain or seed as of December 31, 2019.
+As of December 31, 2018, we have committed to purchase grain from farmers at dates throughout 2019 and 2020 aggregating $12.4 million using commodity futures market prices and expected yields per acre.
+This amount is not recorded in the financial statements because we have not taken delivery of the grain as of that date.